Vitamin D, when it is reimbursed and when it is necessary to supplement it-breakinglatest.news-Breaking Latest News

 Siommms specialists also believe that the continuation of vitamin D supplementation should be “guaranteed at the expense of the National Health Service regardless of the determination of 25(OH)D, even in patients already being treated with vitamin D and drugs for osteoporosis according to Note 79 or other established osteopathies”.

-However, the experts point out, “it is believed that other conditions at risk of hypovitaminosis D should also be included, such as those linked to forced conditions of reduced sun exposure (for example, for work or cultural reasons or for conditions that contraindicate exposure to UVB) or those linked to an inability to produce adequate amounts of vitamin D despite sun exposure, such as in old age”.
+However, experts point out, “it is believed that other conditions at risk of hypovitaminosis D should also be included, such as those linked to forced conditions of reduced sun exposure (e.g. for work or cultural reasons or for conditions that contraindicate exposure to UVB) or those related to an inability to produce adequate amounts of vitamin D despite sun exposure, such as in old age”.

 Finally, regarding the potential extra-skeletal effects of vitamin D, “the fact is shared that at the current state of knowledge there is no certain scientific evidence of a benefit of vitamin D supplementation in terms of cost/effectiveness also in the cardiovascular, oncological , infectious, diabetological and respiratory, but it is believed – concludes Siommms – that currently they cannot even be excluded”.